digitallawyer/openlegaldictionary/_definitions/grantee.md

 ---
 title: Grantee
 permalink: "/definitions/grantee.html"
-body: The persou to whom a grant ls made
+body: The persou to whom a grant is made
 published_at: '2018-07-07'
 layout: post
 ---